gomatcha/matcha/README.md

 the Android 8 Platform (API 26).
 And in the SDK Tools tab, install NDK and the Android Support Repository.

-Configure the ANDROID_HOME enviromental variable to point to the Android SDK.
-This is often located at ~/Android/Sdk depending on your install.
+Configure the ANDROID_HOME enviromental variable to point to the Android SDK by adding the following to your ~/.bash_profile.
+The Android SDK is often located at ~/Android/Sdk depending on your install.

     export ANDROID_HOME=<SDK location>

-Modify your PATH to include the Java compiler if it does not already. javac can be found at android-studio/jre/bin.
+Additionally add the following to your ~/.bash_profile to modify your PATH to include the Java compiler if it does not already. javac can be found at android- studio/jre/bin.

     export PATH=${PATH}:<Java Compiler location>